RafaelAmauri/Image-Studio/README.md

 ### Running the code 🛠️

-Install the dependencies with
+1️⃣ Install the dependencies with

     pip install -r requirements.txt

-Next, run the code with
+2️⃣ Next, run the code with

     python3 main.py -i path/to/image

-You can specify what operations you want by the command line.
+3️⃣ You can specify what operations you want by the command line.
 For example, to quantize an image with 8 colors, you could run

     python3 main.py -i path/to/image --quantize 8

-Please check the file [include/parser.py](include/parser.py) displays all the valid options.
+For a full list of available options, check out [include/parser.py](include/parser.py).
+This file contains all the valid operations.